Chaowu88/EMUlator2ML/README.md

 It is highly recommended to run this script in a HPC cluster.
 <br></br>

-___main2.py___ select MDV features according to importance and select the best estimator for each flux ratio.
+___main2.py___ selects MDV features according to importance and select the best estimator for each flux ratio.

 __Arguments:__
 >-o, --outDir: output directory\